 - Term Length: 4-7 years (though technically indefinite)

 Sign up, choose how you want to get paid, provide your social security number, and in the time it takes to boil a cup of tea, you could be invested in commercial real estate!

-From start to finish, we found the process intuitive, simple, and fast with no hiccups along the way, whether connecting to a bank account, providing authorization or executing documents.
+From start to finish, we found the process easy to follow, intuitive, and fast with no hiccups along the way, from connecting a bank account to providing authorization and executing documents.

-While the step by step of precisely how Rich Uncles conducts its vetting process is not outlined, the standard steps include:
+Although no investment is guaranteed, Rich Uncles performs extensive due diligence on each property.
+The step by step of precisely how Rich Uncles conducts its vetting process is not outlined, but the standard steps include:

 Based on the Rich Uncles prospectus, a snapshot of the properties in the Rich Uncles I portfolio is featured below and shows heavy exposure geographically to California and to the retail sector.

 |Chevron Gas Station

 According to its prospectus, Rich Uncles had spent approximately $181,000,000 acquiring properties as of March 31, 2018.

 Other properties owned by Rich Uncles have broader nationwide coverage with states featured including:

 - CA, CO, CT, GA, HI, ID, IL, IN, KY, LA, MT, NH, NV, NY, SD, TX, UT, VT, WI, WY